Easy chocolate whipped cream only requires 3 ingredients.

 chocolate whipped cream piped into glass jar

-How to Make Stabilized Whipped Cream without Gelatin
+How to make Chocolate Whipped Cream Frosting without Gelatin

-• Put all 3 ingredients in the chilled bowl and beat with an electric mixer for 4-5 minutes, or until stiff peaks form / it’s scoopable with a spoon and holds its shape.
+3. Add in the heavy whipping cream, cocoa powder and vanilla extract, beat with an electric mixer for 4-5 minutes on high speed, or until stiff peaks form / it’s scoop-able with a spoon and holds its shape.

 How long does it take to make whipped cream?